Frequently Asked Questions

 - Provides an open environment for innovation and creative expression.

-Why is UW Bothell providing this Makerspace?
+Why is UW Bothell providing this Collaboratory?

 We are providing this space to encourage creativity, discovery, collaboration, and exploration.

-Who can use the Collabratory/Makerspace?
+Who can use the Collaboratory/Makerspace?

 All current students, faculty, and staff at UW, regardless of department or experience level.